 Boo-boos will for sure happen at daycare and at school.
-My state requires that a home daycare like mine have a fully stocked first aid kit on site in case of injury.
-Here’s a simple list of supplies for you to keep in your first aid kit.
-Read below for a boo-boo shopping list and to download a free Boo-Boo Report!
+Here’s a simple list of supplies you should keep in your daycare first aid kit for those inevitable boo-boos.
+Plus, download a free send-home Boo-Boo Report!

 How to Make a First Aid Kit

-Before I go too much into detail, I’ll be upfront here and admit I bought a ready-to-go first aid kit to keep on hand.
+So, I’ll be upfront here and admit I bought a ready-to-go first aid kit.
 Then, I added a couple more items to it that my state requires.
 This was cheaper for me, but you can figure it out both ways if you like!
 Here’s the must-haves for a well stocked first aid kit.